kellyjwallace/cowlogdata/README.md

 NOTE: Many of the functions included in this package likely only work on Windows due to path character specifications (forwardslash vs backslash).

 <b>example filename</b>

 "arthur_male_round1.csv"

 Note: the filename should be separated by underscores, and the index of relevant categocial data should be included.

 <b>example csv sheet</b>

-The csv sheets, and the way CowLog shoudl be intended for use in relation to this package, is tracking locatio data of a focal individual across different areas of an apparatus/enclosure.
+The csv sheets, and the way CowLog shoudl be intended for use in relation to this package, is tracking location data of a focal individual across different areas of an apparatus/enclosure.
 As seen below, a time stamp is recorded of when an individual transitioned to a new zone (e.g. 6.3 seconds into the observation, the focal individual moved from Zone B to Zone C)

 Note: column names shoudl always be time and code (optional to include class but that is what CowLog generates)

 Note: when calculating time, time always begins at the first entry (shown ehre as 5 seconds into the observation)

 Note: every spreadsheet must end with a last observation coded END

 time     code      class

 -----    ------    -------

 5.1       zone_B     1

 6.3       zone_C     1

 12.4      zone_B     1

 14.8      zone_A     1

 22.3      zone_D     1

 35.6      zone_E     1

 35.8      zone_D     1

 36.0      zone_E     1

 39.1      zone_A     1

 45.2      zone_C     1

 70.4      END        0

 # necessary packages

 dplyr

 ggplot2

 viridis

 stringr

 broom